(También en Español)

 Paid Family and Medical Leave — If you can’t work because you are sick with COVID-19 or are caring for a family member who has it, you may be able to apply for partial wage replacement through Washington’s new Paid Family and Medical Leave program.
 (Some union workers with long-term collective bargaining agreements aren’t eligible to participate until their contracts are renegotiated, reopened or expired.)
 Learn more here.

 Unemployment Benefits — If you have been laid off or had your hours reduced, you may be eligible for unemployment benefits, which is partial wage replacement from the state.
 Under the new emergency rules, benefits are also available to workers who have been quarantined due to exposure or are self-quarantined because they are immune-compromised.
 The Washington State Employment Security Department is where you apply for these benefits.
 Here are step-by-step instructions, a schedule of webinars on how to do it, and an Eligibility Checker form to see if you are eligible.
 (This information is available in multiple languages.)
-Below is ESD’s easy-to-read comparison guide (also available in Spanish) explaining the most common scenarios and what benefits that may apply, plus the enhanced benefits available through the federal CARES Act.
+Below is ESD’s easy-to-read comparison guide explaining the most common scenarios and what benefits that may apply, plus the enhanced benefits available through the federal CARES Act.
 Learn more here.

 Denied Unemployment? — If you have been denied unemployment benefits, contact the Unemployment Law Project.
 With offices in Seattle and Spokane, the ULP provides low-cost representation and free advice and counsel to people in Washington state who have been denied unemployment benefits or whose award of benefits is being challenged.
 Learn more here.